What are exercise snacks? Why you should add these to your routine

 What are exercise snacks?

 Exercise snacks are short bouts of vigorous physical activity, typically lasting about a minute or less, that are performed periodically throughout the day.
-(1) These “snacks” are feasible and time-efficient way to improve cardiorespiratory fitness and reduce the negative impact of sedentary behavior on cardiometabolic health.
-(1) The goal is to break up sedentary time and get your heart pumping and muscles working which elicit some of the beneficial effects of exercise on your metabolism.
+1 These “snacks” are a feasible and time-efficient way to improve cardiorespiratory fitness and reduce the negative impact of sedentary behaviour on cardiometabolic health.
+1 The goal is to break up sedentary time and get your heart pumping and muscles working, which elicits some of the beneficial effects of exercise on your metabolism.

 How are exercise snacks different from other forms of exercise?